Chalarangelo/30-seconds-of-code/blog_posts/javascript-recursion.md

 firstSeen: 2022-01-23T05:00:00-04:00
 ---

-Recursion is the repeated application of a process.
+Recursion is the **repeated application of a process**.
 In JavaScript, recursion involves functions that call themselves repeatedly until they reach a base case.
 The base case breaks out of the recursion loop, thus allowing previous calls to the function to return a result.
 If no such case exists, the function will call itself indefinitely resulting in a stack overflow.

 Recursion is used to solve problems where the solution depends on solutions to smaller instances of the same problem.
 A commonly-used example of a problem that can be solved recursively is the Fibonacci sequence: